serializingme/website-content/content/post/2023-01-27-anyconnect-inter-process-communication.md

 The dissector tries to match all the TCP packets sent on port `62522`, and it makes use of an heuristic to find potential IPC messages not exchanged on that port.
 For example, `vpndownloader.exe` is sometimes launched listening for IPC messages on a random TCP port.
 In such cases, the dissector should detect any messages exchanged and dissect the traffic as CAC's IPC.

+{{< alert class="information">}}At the time of development of the dissector, I opted to only implement the messages present in `vpncommon.dll`.
+There are other IPC messages, namely the ones used when communicating with `vpndownloader.exe` that haven't been implemented.
+This is something that may be fixed in the future.{{< /alert >}}

 ### Packet Generator

-While developing the dissector, I started to wonder how I could validate the various messages dissection.
+While developing the dissector, I started to wonder how I could validate the dissection of the various messages.
 No packet capture I could create by just using CAC would have all the possible messages.
 As such, I decided to develop a packet generator.
 My first approach was to create a library (as in a `.lib` file) for the `vpncommon.dll`.
 That was the easy part, just a bit of `dumpbin` magic and that's it, well mostly it.

 The hard part was creating headers for each class, where the virtual address table properly matched the compiled version.
 After some failed attempts, I decided it was best to dynamically link against `vpncommon.dll` instead of statically linking.
-After many wrapper classes and same basic networking code had been developed, I had a shiny new packet generator that could generate all the IPC messages.
+After many wrapper classes and some basic networking code had been developed, I had a shiny new packet generator that could generate all the implemented IPC messages.

 {{< figure image="/uploads/2023/01/cac-ipc-generator.png" alternative="Generator code" caption="Screenshot of a part of the packet generator code." thumbnail="/uploads/2023/01/cac-ipc-generator-600x362.png">}}